Online Trading Starts Here

 • User reviews.
 Client reviews and feedback are analyzed to determine customer satisfaction levels.
 Reviews are fact-checked and verified.

 • Trading instruments.
-Brokers are evaluated on the breadth and depth of assets/markets available to trade.
+Brokers are evaluated on the range of assets offered, as well as the breadth and depth of available markets.

 • Trading platforms.
-Brokers are assessed based on the variety, quality and features of platforms offered to clients.
+Brokers are assessed based on the variety, quality, and features of platforms offered to clients.

-• Other factors like brand popularity, customer support, education resources are also evaluated
+• Other factors like brand popularity, client support, and educational resources are also evaluated.

 Team that worked on the article